Ride-The-Lightning/RTL/docs/Roadmap.md

 ### RTL installer
 Automate RTL setup so that installation process is simpler than the current method of following the steps provided in the Readme file.
 This should also help with configuration of nginx and letsencrypt, to enable access via https.
 Contribution on this is more than welcome.

+### Multi-Language Support
+We can provide a customizable framework for multi-language support.
+But to extend support for other languages would require contribution from the development community, to use the framework and create multi-language support